TooManyBees/openni2-sys/README.md

 This will make running tests/executables with Cargo a lot more annoying, as you'll have to copy the libraries into the correct `target` directory.
 Blah.

+# LICENSE

+These bindings are distributed under the MIT license, which I don't exactly know what it means, but was recommended and idgaf.

+This repository contains headers for OpenNI2 with a Primsense Ltd. copyright, but they exist for reference and are not part of the compiled crate that's distributed through Crates.io.